Trent Green: Post-NFL career

 In the 2009 NFL season, Green started doing work as a color analyst on regional NFL games for the Fox network for one season, as well as a studio analyst for the NFL Total Access show on the NFL Network.
 He also worked with Ian Eagle calling Thursday Night Football games on Westwood One radio and with Paul Burmeister on Kansas City Chiefs preseason broadcasts.
 In April 2014, Green was hired by CBS as an NFL analyst alongside Greg Gumbel, and later with Kevin Harlan.

 Trent Green sometimes works as a guest analyst for the NFL on Westwood One.

 In July 2012, Green was named the forty-first greatest quarterback of the NFL's post-merger era, according to Football Nation.

 On November 22, 2016, Green was named the Big Ten's Dungy-Thompson Humanitarian Award winner.

 Personal life

 Green has two sons and a daughter.
 One son, Trent Jr. (T.J.), played quarterback for Northwestern.
 His other son Derek, is a former SMU and Long Island University quarterback that now plays for the Bologna Warriors, a team of the Italian Football League.
+His son Derek is engaged to Gracie Hunt, daughter of Kansas City Chiefs owner, Clark Hunt.